Eric Easton: The Crawdaddy Club

 Easton travelled to Richmond with Oldham and, in Crawdaddy's, says Clayson, "stood out like a sore thumb" in the young crowd.
-Gomelsky was absent, having recently left for Switzerland in order to attend his father's funeral.
+Gomelsky was absent, having recently left for Switzerland to attend his father's funeral.
 The future photographer James Phelge, who was also in the audience, later observed that Easton looked like a schoolteacher.
 For his part, Easton later complained to Peter Jones of his "total humiliation and embarrassment": surrounded by screaming teenagers, in "his heavy tweed suit and his heavy brogue shoes", Easton reckoned he looked a country squire.
 Of the crowd and the heat, too, he called Crawdaddy's "the first free Turkish bath I'd ever had".
 Although he "had winced more than once during the performance [he] was experienced in spotting talent", says his biographer Laura Jackson, and recognised it in the Stones.
 The Stones were willing listeners, and, over a drink after the show it was agreed that Jones would visit the Regent Street office the following week.

 Gomelsky knew nothing of events until his return towards the end of the month.
 A later assistant of Richards, Tony Sanchez, described how, "to Brian and Mick, who wanted–needed–so very badly to make it, walking over a couple of old friends was a small price to pay for the break that Oldham and Easton were offering them".
-Gomelsky says that he met with Easton a few days after the Stones had signed to he and Oldham.
+Gomelsky says that he met with Easton a few days after the Stones had signed to Oldham and him.
 They wanted, Gomelsky says, to offer him compensation for his previous input to the band's development.
 What actually concerned them, he argues, was that Gomelsky would allow the group to continue their residency at the Crawdaddy Club.
 Gomeslky agreed; Easton also began booking them into the Marquee Club and Studio 51, in London's West End, at around the same time.